thomryng/thomryng/podiensis.md

 This is a hack at the schedule for my 2023 Camino.
-This is a total of 63 days walking, to which at least three rest days will be added (Burgos for sure).
+This is a total of 66 days walking (plus a scheduled Zero day in Burgos).

-A buffer of several days is built in at the end to account for unexpected Zero days due to fatigue or injury or someplace so spectacular we need to spend a day exploring it.
+A buffer of several days is built in at the end to account for unexpected Zero days due to fatigue or injury or someplace so spectacular I need to spend a day exploring it.

 There are few notes for the Spanish section, as we've walked that before and have a vague idea of what to expect.